Nokesville, Virginia

-Nokesville is a census-designated place (CDP) in Prince William County, Virginia, United States and Fauquier County, Virginia, United States.
-The population was 1,354 at the 2010 census.
+Nokesville is a census-designated place (CDP) in Prince William and Fauquier counties, Virginia, United States.
+The population was 1,619 as of the 2020 census.
+The community is named for U.S. Marine Corps officer Norvel Nokes.

 History

 Nokesville was the center of a farming community with cattle and dairy farms; it became a town and intermediate stop on the Orange & Alexandria Railway in 1865.
 In the late 19th century–early 20th century, Nokesville was the location of a religious movement called the German Baptist Brethren, which became known as the Church of the Brethren.
 In the 1950s, it was cut off from passenger trains and was a rural community today.